 You get to see the unique rituals of Durga Puja in Kolkata.
 A week before the start of Navratri; The idols of Maa Durga are being prepared by coloring except the eyes.

-The sixth day of Navratri i.e. the first day of Durga Puja in Kolkata; Beautifully decorated idols are brought home or placed in the form of lavishly decorated public pandals.
+The sixth day of Navratri i.e. the first day of Durga Puja in Kolkata.
+That beautifully decorated idols are brought home or placed in the form of lavishly decorated public pandals.

-The idol is then decorated with flowers, clothes, jewellery, red vermilion and various sweets are placed in front of the goddess.
+The idol is then decorated with flowers, clothes, jewelry, red vermilion and various sweets are placed in front of the goddess.

 Navratri Day 6 rituals are dedicated to Goddess Katyayani.
 People worship Goddess Katyayani to remove fear, mental health and stress.

-According to myths, Maa Katyayani is the violent form of Maa Durga created by the gods to destroy the demon Mahishasura.
+According to myths, Maa Katyayani is the violent form of Maa Durga.
+Which is created by the gods to destroy the demon Mahishasura.

 Maha Saptami – Kola Bow or Nabapatrika